- Fishing Excursions

 Fountain -- located in the WDW Dolphin, this place offers burgers

-and sandwiches, and home-made ICE CREAM in a recently renovated location.
+and sandwiches, and home-made ICE CREAM.

 DVC members receive a 20% discount on food and beverage (excluding gratuities,

 tax and alcoholic beverages -- not valid on major holidays).